 Supported Haven of Hope and Center for Hope with forensic medical supplies, “Protecting Our Children” materials, furniture, and camera equipment to document abuse and trauma.
 Provided for summer group therapy at Midtown Children’s Center.
-Purchased golf carts to facilitate transporting patients in the hospital and across campus.
-Underwrote childbirth classes focusing on areas with the highest infant mortality rate.
-Supported Healthy Me and Stop Taking on Pounds, built raised garden beds, provided emergency co-pay assistance and durable medical equipment to senior citizens.
+Purchased golf cars to facilitate transporting patients in the hospital and across campus.
+Underwrote childbirth classes focusing on areas with the highest infant mortality rates.
+Supported health and nutrition programs, built raised garden beds, provided emergency co-pay assistance and durable medical equipment to senior citizens.
+Provided funding to the Sandra Eskenazi Center for Brain Care Innovation.
 Funded Limestone Falls.
-Purchased an eight-vehicle fleet including two ADA-accessible vans for use by Eskenazi Midtown Mental Health.
-Provided support for the Sandra Eskenazi Center for Brain Care Innovation.
-Recognized for the Guild’s contributions with the St. Margaret’s Hospital Guild Outpatient Pharmacy.
-Pledged $750,000 to the new Center for Nursing Excellence at Eskenazi Health.
+Purchased a fleet of vehicles including two wheelchair accessible vans for use by the Midtown Community Mental Health Center.
+Pledged funds for the new Center for Nursing Excellence at Eskenazi Health.

 2000–2009 - $3,625,000

 Provided funding for the St. Margaret’s Center for Breast Health, the Burn Unit, Palliative Care, Myers Auditorium media improvements, pharmacy telephone service, equipment for OT, and Midtown Community Mental Health Center.
 Provided funding for the Domestic Violence Program.
 Developed and funded the EMBRACE program, an integrated support program for women facing cancer.
 Purchased a second mobile mammography unit.
 Established Haven of Hope, a support system of the Eskenazi trauma center and the Fairbanks Burn Center.
 Provided support for the Medical-Legal Partnership and Volunteer Advocates programs.